 The Eagle Hill Consulting Employee Experience Survey 2021 was conducted by Ipsos in January, 2021, and it included 1,003 respondents from a random sample of employees across the U.S. on a range of employee experience aspects, including technology, diversity, employee engagement and customer service.
 Read more in Are Customer Experience Problems Coming in Through the Employee Entrance?

-“The direct path to creating a high quality customer experience is improving the employee experience,” says Melissa Jezior, president and chief executive officer of Eagle Hill Consulting.
+“The direct path to creating a high quality customer experience (CX) is improving the employee experience,” says Melissa Jezior, president and chief executive officer of Eagle Hill Consulting.
 “Companies can have terrific products, but customer experience will make or break customer loyalty.
 And even with the big tech investments organizations have made to improve customer experience—enhancing self-service options, enriching websites, and offering greater channel flexibility—it cannot replace the human relationships that are at the core of customer experience.
 The bottom line: happy employees lead to happy customers.”

 The research also finds that:

 - Employees surveyed indicate that their organizations both weighted customer experience as more important to delivering the organizational mission (57 percent) and took greater action to improve customer experience (55 percent) than say their organization considered employee experience more important (27 percent) and took greater action to improve it (25 percent).